 An intrauterine contraceptive device (IUCD) is a small device made of plastic, sometimes with added copper or added slow-release progestogen, that is placed into the uterus as an effective method of contraception.
-Mirena®, the levonorgestrel-releasing intrauterine system (LNG-IUS), is classed as an IUS, not an IUCD.
-It is also licensed for the treatment of menorrhagia.
+Jaydess® and Mirena®, the levonorgestrel-releasing intrauterine system (LNG-IUS), are both classed as an IUS, not an IUCD.
+Mirena® is also licensed for the treatment of menorrhagia.

 This article covers the theory related to the practicalities of inserting these devices.
 It is not a substitute for practical training: insertion of intrauterine devices should only be undertaken by an appropriately trained family planning professional who maintains competence by fitting at least one IUCD/IUS per month and attending regular updates in managing emergencies.